anynines/a9s-kubernetes-training/website/docs/kubernetes/70-jobs/80-cron-jobs.md

 In Kubernetes a Cron Job is a Kubernetes Job that is executed according to a given schedule described in the classical Cron Tab format.
 The Cron Tab format is quite expressive and there are online tools helping to express a particular schedule such as [2].

-Respectively the pattern `1 0 * * *` also schedules a CronJob for daily execution at 00:01 (12:01 a.m.).
+Respectively, the pattern `1 0 * * *` also schedules a CronJob for daily execution at 00:01 (12:01 a.m.).

 The following example runs a CRON Job every 2 minutes.
-This frequence is most likely inappriate for a Kubernetes CRON Job but good to observe what CRON Jobs do.
+This frequence is most likely inappropriate for a Kubernetes CRON Job but good to observe what CRON Jobs do.

 Create the file `90-cron-job.yaml`: